outLand-code/raft/README.md

 # Raft
-        Raft is a more simple and easy to understand distributed algorithm, which mainly solves the consistency problem in distribution.it can ensure the log is identical to other servers's log ,so it is usually used for distributed storage system and distributed task scheduling system.
+        Raft is a more simple and easy to understand distributed algorithm,which mainly solves the consistency problem in distribution.it can ensure
+    the log is identical to other servers's log ,so it is usually used for distributed storage system and distributed task scheduling system.